Locations:

 A note from Cleveland Clinic

-Mitral valve prolapse is a common condition that may not change your life at all.
-But if it leads to mitral regurgitation (leaky valve), you may need treatment to prevent or minimize damage to your heart.
-This often involves valve repair surgery or a minimally invasive procedure to help your valve work better.
+Mitral valve prolapse (MVP) is a common condition that may not change your life at all.
+But if it leads to mitral regurgitation (leaky valve), you may feel nervous about having surgery to help your valve work better.
 Talk with your provider about the risks and benefits of valve repair, and ask about all available options.

 If you need valve repair, it’s important to choose a hospital that does these types of procedures every day.
 High-volume hospitals are prepared to use the latest technology to reduce your risks and give you the best possible outcomes.